our history, our partners

 In 2005, we launched our poverty simulation, a way of helping youth and adults who are not poor feel the reality of poverty, rather than just seeing the symptoms.
 The simulation has grown and evolved over the years, and remains a powerful and vivid memory for those who have experienced it, including the adults who thought they were just coming along as chaperones!

-In the years since, hundreds of youth and adults have experienced the simulation, and many have completed the advanced leadership programs.
-Groups have come from across 24 US states, from Hawaii and California to Delaware and Pennsylvania, Texas to Minnesota; from a variety of faith traditions including Christian, Jewish and Muslim, from churches including UCC, Disciples of Christ, Presbyterian, Lutheran, Episcopalian and Methodist; and from colleges and universities including Pacific, Temple, Toledo, Illinois, Manchester, Kansas State and others.
+In the years since, hundreds of youth and adults have experienced the simulation or our middle school intro to social justice, and many have completed the advanced leadership programs.
+Groups have come from across 24 US states, from Hawaii and California to Connecticut and Pennsylvania, Texas and Georgia to Minnesota and Nebraska; from a variety of faith traditions including Christian, Jewish and Muslim, from churches including UCC, Disciples of Christ, Presbyterian, Lutheran, Episcopalian and Methodist; and from colleges and universities including Pacific, Temple, Toledo, Illinois, Delaware, Manchester, Kansas State and others.
 They have been black, white, Latina/o, Asian/Pacific Islander.
 Adults who have experienced our program are teachers, ministers, social workers, graphic designers, business owners, builders, drivers, attorneys, professors, parents and grandparents.

 "My hope for this trip was that the youth would catch some of the passion I have for justice and understand the social realities that create injustices.
 Little did I know that I would be so inspired myself!
 This week, while draining me physically and mentally, has fanned the flames in my soul to fight for all those who are less fortunate....
 I know I will always remember this experience..."